Skin Type 25 February 2026

 Ceramides

-Strengthen the barrier and help cheeks stay comfortable and smooth.
+Strengthen the barrier and help dry areas stay comfortable and smooth.

 Common Mistakes I Want You to Avoid

-• Ignoring seasonal changes and sticking to one routine all year
+• Ignoring seasonal changes and using one routine all year.

-• Skipping moisturiser and making the T zone oilier over time
+• Skipping moisturiser and making oiliness harder to control.

 Practical Balancing Tips for Daily Life

-Cleansing twice daily is enough for most people.
+Cleansing twice daily is enough for most people with combination skin.

-Look for formulas less likely to clog pores, especially for makeup.
+Choose formulas that are less likely to clog pores, especially around the T zone.

-Go lighter in summer and slightly richer on cheeks in winter.
+Use lighter textures in summer and slightly richer support on the cheeks in winter.

 Can Combination Skin Change Over Time

 Yes.
-Skin type can shift due to age, hormones, stress, and climate.
-Many people notice oil production decreases over time, but a combination pattern often remains.
-The goal is not to force your skin into one category, but to keep it balanced and comfortable.
+Skin type can shift with age, hormones, stress, climate, and lifestyle.
+Many people notice that oil production changes over time, but the combination pattern can still remain.

 When to See a Dermatologist

-If you experience persistent acne, severe dryness, or unexplained irritation, professional advice can help you build a routine that fits your exact skin pattern and triggers.
+If you experience persistent acne, severe dryness, peeling, burning, or unexplained irritation, professional advice can help.
+A dermatologist can help you understand whether your skin is reacting to products, barrier damage, hormones, or another trigger.

 Final Thoughts

-Combination skin is not complicated once you understand it.
-It simply requires a balanced approach.
+Combination skin is not difficult once you understand its pattern.
+It simply needs a routine that respects different needs across the face.

 Treat oily areas with gentle control.
 Treat dry areas with hydration.
 Avoid extremes.
 With consistency and thoughtful product choices, combination skin can look clear, smooth, and naturally radiant.

-Your skin does not need to fit into one category.
-It just needs care that respects its unique balance.
+Your skin does not need to fit one category perfectly.
+It just needs care that supports its real balance.

 Leave a Comment